 An infant was measured at 8 pounds 2 ounces at birth.
 Assuming the infant grows at a normal rate, what is the weight change at 6 months of age?

-• Normally, infants are expected to double their birth weight by 6 months of age, but each child may vary.
+•Infants are expected to double their birth weight by 6 months of age, but each child may vary.

-• Weight should triple by 1 year.
+•Weight triples by 1 year.

 A 5-year-old with a respiratory syncytial virus infection has a low-grade fever.
 His mother asks the nurse if aspirin is a good medication for fever and pain related to the infection.
 The nurse warns the mother to avoid giving aspirin to her child because it is linked to: